Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 Status Lantern or Zixing Deng - To Show Identity and Social Status

-In history, lanterns that write with the master's family name, political position, or titles, had been used as an important way to show one's identity and status.
+In history, lanterns written with the master's family name, political position, or titles had been used as an essential way to show one's identity and status.

-These status lanterns are usually used by big families with power, respected reputation, and wealth, which could be hung in front of every gate of their mansions or held by their family members and servants.
+Prominent families usually use these status lanterns with power, respected reputation, and wealth, which could be hung in front of every gate of their mansions or held by their family members and servants.

 Sky Lantern or Kongming Lantern - Military and Pray

-Sky Lantern is invented by Zhuge Kongming (181 — 234) to send messages and mislead enemies when he and his army were enclosed in a war.
+Sky Lantern was invented by Zhuge Kongming (181 — 234) to send messages and mislead enemies when he and his army were enclosed in a war.

-Later, Sky Lanterns or Kongming Lanterns have been widely used to pray, when people write their wishes on the surface of the lanterns and send them to the sky on some important festivals or memorable occasions.
+Later, Sky Lanterns or Kongming Lanterns were widely used to pray when people wrote their wishes on the lanterns' surface and sent them to the sky on important festivals or memorable occasions.

 Water Lantern or He Deng - To Guide Spirits and To Pray

-Water Lantern or He Deng, usually lotus-shaped, is the type of light placed on rivers or lakes on festivals or important occasions, to offer deities living in rivers and lakes, to worship ancestors, or to pray for good luck.
+Water Lantern or He Deng, usually lotus-shaped, is the light placed on rivers or lakes on festivals or important occasions to offer deities living in rivers and lakes, worship ancestors, or pray for good luck.

 Lotus Shaped Water Lanterns Floating on River, Photo by Dongmaiying.